How Biden leaves wiggle room to opt against reelection bid - NewsBreak

 Other Democrats outside Washington have worked to gingerly build national profiles without offending Biden.
 They include California Gov. Gavin Newsom, who has positioned himself as a foil to Republican Florida Gov. Ron DeSantis, seen as a leading alternative to former President Donald Trump in the 2024 GOP presidential primary.

-While Biden's plans are under intense scrutiny, the Republican presidential field has also been slow to form.
-So far, there are just three official entrants — Trump, former United Nations ambassador Nikki Haley and entrepreneur Vivek Ramaswamy.
+While Biden’s plans are under intense scrutiny, the Republican presidential field has also been slow to form.
+So far, there are just four official entrants — Trump, former United Nations ambassador Nikki Haley, entrepreneur Vivek Ramaswamy and Michigan businessman Perry Johnson.
 Others, including former Vice President Mike Pence, ex-Secretary of State Mike Pompeo and South Carolina Sen. Tim Scott, may join in the coming months.
 Some, such as DeSantis, could wait until late summer to officially announce their campaigns.

 For his part, Biden has a history of dithering.
 He agonized over whether to seek the presidency in 2004 and 2016 before ultimately deciding to sit out those races.
 Both times, he noted that he essentially spent so long deciding that he’d run out of time to be successful in a campaign, rather than really saying he didn’t want to run.